Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

     - *Tip*: It may be desirable to leave this map weight to 1 as a starting point and tweak some areas later on as the results of the skin simulation are seen.

-    - *Tip*: Smooth the borders by using the smooth-Flood combination to make sure the simulation doesn’t find hard edges as this could create odd wrinkles (unless that’s something you are looking for!).
+    - *Tip*: Smooth the borders by using the Smooth and Flood combination to make sure the simulation doesn’t find hard edges as this could create odd wrinkles (unless that is something you are looking for!).

 - **Global Damping**: Set global damping per vertex in the simulated mesh.
-The greater the value per vertex the more it will attempt to retain its previous position.
+The greater the value per vertex is the more it will attempt to retain its previous position.

 - **Max Sliding Multiplier**: Determines the size of the sliding area per vertex.
 It corresponds to the maximum distance to the closest point on the reference mesh computed on initialization.
 Greater values will allow for greater sliding but will have a greater computational cost.

-    - *Tip*: For areas where sliding isn't required paint to 0.
+    - *Tip*: For areas where sliding is not required paint to 0.
 Use values closer to 1 in areas where more sliding freedom is desired.

 - **Mass**: Set individual mass values per vertex in the simulated mesh.